AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-quick.md

 Segments do have the following advantages compared to quick segments.

 * Segments can be made available across all your Workspace projects
-* Segments support more complexity using nested and hierarchical containers, and sequences (using sequence segments).
+* Segments support more complexity using nested and hierarchical [containers](../seg-containers.md), and sequences (using [sequential segments](seg-sequential-build.md).